colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 A **non-leaf package** has at least one other package in an underlay workspace that depends on it.

 Overriding a non-leaf package can be problematic.
-Packages in the underlay that depend on it are built against the underlay version, but will be expected to run with the overlay version.
+Packages in the underlay were built against the underlay version, but will be expected to run with the overlay version.
 If their build process stores some information about the non-leaf package, such as an expected ABI, then undefined behavior can happen at runtime.

-If you must override a non-leaf package then override every package that directly or indirecctly depends on it.
+Problems caused by packages remembering information at build time can be avoided by overriding every package that directly or indirectly depends on the one you actually want to override.
 The group of overridden packages must span all underlays.

 Say there are 3 workspaces (**A**, **B** and **C**) where **C** overlays **B** which overlays **A**.